2021 GS3 Answer

 Model Answer:

-India, as a major developing country, made several commitments at COP26, including:
+India, as a key player in global climate negotiations, made several significant commitments at COP26:

 UPSC Factory for Windows